There are several basic things that we can do to improve our health and well-being immediately.

 - Getting rid of all casein, the main protein of milk, that produces an auto-immune response and thus puts a constant, unnecessary burden on our immune system

-- Consuming coconut oil, that due to its antimicrobial effects can take over some of the tasks of the immune system, leaving it free for more important work
+- Consuming coconut oil, that due to its antimicrobial effects can take over some tasks of the immune system, leaving it free for more important work